keeperofkey/BrainStation/reports/unit_2/vuln-remed-plan.md

 ## 4. Remediation Plan

 ### 4.1 Action Items

-- For cassandra:
-  - Upgrade to latest patched version
-  - Enable authentication and access controls
-  - Configure TLS for encryption in transit
-- For amazon-linux:
-  - Apply latest OS security patches
-  - Disable unnecessary services
-  - Enable audit logging and monitoring
+Cassandra requires an upgrade to the latest patched version for optimal security.
+Authentication and access controls should be enabled to restrict unauthorized access.
+TLS should be configured for encryption in transit to safeguard sensitive data.
+For Amazon Linux, applying the latest OS security patches is crucial.
+Unnecessary services should be disabled to improve security posture.
+Audit logging and monitoring should be enabled to track and investigate suspicious activities.
+Httpd-alpine requires an upgrade to the latest patched version for optimal security and firewall and configuration rules should be written for spark.
+The scans illustrate the importance of remaining up to date as many vulnerabilities could be solved with proper patch management.

 | Asset | Package | Action Items |
 |---|---|---|